-I am a lecturer in Strategy at the Institute of Management Studies, Goldsmiths – University of London.
+I am a Senior Lecturer in Strategy and International Business and at the Institute of Management Studies, Goldsmiths – University of London.

 My research interests lie at the intersection of Corporate strategy, Business Economics, and Corporate Finance, with a particular interest in developing economies.